Parsa-Rajabi/CMPT-376/docs/project.md

 ## Presentation Description

-The presentation should include the following elements:
+The video presentation should include the following elements:
 - Introduction
   - Briefly introduce the team and the scope of the project
   - Provide an overview of the presentation and what the audience can expect